tine3700/micropython/docs/pyboard/tutorial/PyLadiesXMicroPython/PARTIII/1_SensorTile_HDC2080.rst

 Running the first test programm
 --------------------

 To see, if the different Sensors on the Tile are working.
 Please use the driver in this repository named tile_one.py.
-Besides the driver you'll find a little program to run.
+Besides the driver you'll find a little demo program to run.
 Type into your REPL:

 .. code-block:: python

 	import tile_one
 	s=tile_one.TILE_ONE()
 	s.demo()

+The first entry is the time since the pyboard was started in ms. Second entry is the LED value.
+Tmperature in °C, Humidity in % and Light Intensity measured in lux.
+There is also a little buzzer sound everytime you run the demo program.